Unprecedented Critical Acclaim ✔️

 Pre-built PCs are often assembled by well-known manufacturers using stable software and hardware configurations.
 Hence it takes away the hassle of ordering individual components and putting them together.
 Regardless, the process of scouring the internet for the right pre-built rig requires uncannily diligence.
 Given the plethora of choices at one’s disposal, it’s difficult to settle for one.
-Hence, this guide features a list of best pre-built PCs for Microsoft Simulator 2020.
+Hence, this guide features a list of best pre-built PCs for Microsoft Simulator in 2021.
 Yet, before we do so, let’s discuss minimum system requirements for the AAA title.

 System Requirements for Microsoft Flight Simulator permalink